ErillLab/ViPhy/README.md

 ## Other files

-- ``sequence.fasta``: Fasta file containing a nucleotide or amino acid sequence, obtained from Genbank database.
+- Fasta files: Inside `Inputs` folder.
+Documents that contain a nucleotide or amino acid sequence that the program will read.
+If the content is a nucleotide sequence, it will be translates into proteins.

-- ``sequence.gb``: Genbank file where you can obtained a nucleotido or amino acid sequence.
+- Genbank files: Inside `Inputs` folder.
+Documents where you can obtained a nucleotide or amino acid sequence, together with other relevant information.

 - ``expectedResult.fasta``: Contains a expected protein sequence.
 It can be used for testing the translation process.